fnando/dispatcher-js/README.md

 });
 ```

 The latest release allows you to provide any object as your application.
-If you want the old behavior back, please read the "Compat mode" section.
+If you want the old behavior back, please read the "Using the compat mode" section.

 You can set functions to be execute before and after the actual route.
 For global callbacks, you can set the following attributes: